chetstone/react-native-router-flux/README.md

 [![Join the chat at https://gitter.im/aksonov/react-native-router-flux](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aksonov/react-native-router-flux?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A router/navigation component for React Native based on [exponentJS](https://github.com/exponentjs/ex-navigator).
+A router/navigation component for React Native based on [ExNavigator](https://github.com/exponentjs/ex-navigator).

 ## Main features

-- Intuitive declarative syntax for specifying your entire router hierarchy in one place.
+- Intuitive declarative syntax for specifying your entire router hierarchy in one place
-- Uses flux philosophy: Switch routes by calling Actions anywhere in your code&mdash; no need to pass down router state in props to all your components.
+- Uses flux philosophy: Switch routes by calling Actions anywhere in your code&mdash; no need to pass down router state in props to all your components
 - Supports nested routers
 - Built-in customizable Tab bar and navigation bar
-- Schema components can define common properties to be used by multiple Routes.
+- Schema components can define common properties to be used by multiple Routes

 *Note: I am removing the following section temporarily because it is not clear at the moment how to link to flux/redux*

 ##~~Redux or other Flux support~~
 ~~The component doesn't depend from any Flux implementation and allows to intercept all route actions by adding Actions.onPush/onReplace/onPop handlers from your store(s).~~
 ~~If handler returns false route action is ignored.
 For Redux Don't forget to 'connect' your component to your store.~~